 Lily loves to hop on the Marketplace Carousel and Marketplace Train Express to get rid of her parks craving!
 These miniature rides are available at an additional cost.

 There is always something hoppening at Disney Springs.
 Find family-friendly rappers Free Daps freestyling hilarious flows for the whole family on most evenings.
 Catch the moving statues that will wow your tadpoles in front of Amorette's Patisserie intermittently.
-Throughout most days, dance and choir groups from across the world can be seen performing on the Marketplace Stage outside of Ghirardelli.
+Throughout most days, dance and choir groups from across the world can be seen performing on the Marketplace Stage outside of Ghirardelli (the perfect spot to grab a sundae and enjoy the sights)!
 Of course, House of Blues and the soon-to-return Cirque du Soleil are major entertainment venues with unbelievable shows.

 Our Favorites: Have you ever seen a giant, blue balloon floating high over Disney Springs?
 Did you know that you can fly in one of those?
 Visit Aerophile for a balloon flight experience like no other across Disney Springs.
 How about taking your car for a spin ... in the water?
-Your tadpoles will go crazy for Vintage Amphicar & Italian Water Taxi Tours when they see a vintage car take you across the lagoon.
-Another
+Your tadpoles will go crazy for Vintage Amphicar & Italian Water Taxi Tours when they see a vintage car drive into the water and across the lagoon.

 Replacing futuristic family fun center Disney Quest, The NBA Experience is coming soon to Disney Springs to spoil all of your sports-loving crew.
-City Works Eatery & Pour House will head to the West Side in 2019.
-Always be sure to keep an eye out for pop-up shops ... most recently, Greg McCullough (one of our fave Disney artists!) had a shop of his own.
+City Works Eatery & Pour House, Jaleo and Pepe will head to the West Side in 2019.

 Disney Springs Tips